BoiseState/CS321_Bioinformatics/README.md

 zero if it is not found).

 We will also create a SQL database (for a specific length `k`) of subsequences and their frequency to aid in searching.
-This can be created from the BTree.
+This can be created from the BTree dump files.

 ## 4. Design Issues